ccattuto/riscv-python/README.md

 All unit tests from [riscv-samples](https://gitlab.univ-lille.fr/michael.hauspie/riscv-samples/) pass.

 ## Design Goals
-- Simplicity over speed
+- Simplicity over speed (but highly optimized for speed, it performs at the limit of what is possible in pure Python)
 - Minimal dependencies
-- Good separation of concerns: core ISA, syscall, binary loading, and emulatio control
+- Good separation of concerns: core ISA, syscalls, binary loading, and emulation control
 - Useful for teaching, debugging, testing compiler output

 ## Notes